MarLisiecki/LaTeX-Table-Generator/README.md

 Dillinger uses a number of open source projects to work properly:

 - [Python 3.7] - just Python
-- [CSV Python library] - awesome web-based text editor
+- [CSV Python library] - Python's library which allows you to work with CSV files

 ## Requirements